John Florio: Queen Anna's New World of Words (1611)

 Florio's magnum opus as lexicographer was his augmented dictionary, Queen Anna's New World of Words, or Dictionarie of the Italian and English tongues (London 1611), embracing nearly 74,000 definitions.
 Not only was the volume almost twice larger than its predecessor, containing about 75,000 definitions, but in preparing it he had consulted 249 books, of which one-fifth appeared on the Index of prohibited books as against 72 listed in the World of Words, most belonging to the 17th century.
 These figures may be compared with the first edition of the Florentine Vocabolario della Crusca, published in 1612, which lists 230 works as sources for its material.

-The sources consulted by John Florio are listed in the work and include books on all phrases of general and specialised knowledge.
-The definitions are so fully treated that for the most part the work is not only a dictionary but is also an encyclopedia of general knowledge of the time.
+The sources consulted by John Florio are listed in the work and include books on all phases of general and specialised knowledge.
+The definitions are so fully treated that, for the most part, the work is not only a dictionary but is also an encyclopedia of general knowledge of the time.

-One of the most interesting features of the book-list is the high percentage of dramatic works which it contains.
-Vincenzo Spampanato has classified these as three tragedies (one of these, the Rosmunda of Rucellai, was one of the earliest modern regular tragedies) two tragi-comedies, Guarini's Pastor Fido, and Celestina translated from the Spanish, five pastorals, among them being Aminta.
+One of the most interesting features of the book list is the high percentage of dramatic works which it contains.
+Vincenzo Spampanato has classified these as three tragedies (one of these, the Rosmunda of Rucellai, was one of the earliest modern regular tragedies), two tragi-comedies, Guarini's Pastor Fido, and Celestina translated from the Spanish, five pastorals, among them being Aminta.
 The largest class are comedies, including Terence translated by Fabrini, Machiavelli's Clizia, and many other comedies of the Intronati di Siena.
 In fact, approximately one-sixth of all the sources cited by Florio are now comedies, tragedies and pastorals by such authors as Giovanni Battista Giraldi Cinthio, Matteo Bandello, Giovanni Boccaccio, Pietro Aretino, Machiavelli, Fiorentino, Ariosto, Sannazzaro, Tasso, and many old Italian Commedia dell'arte's authors, for a total number of 39 plays.

-In his search for words, Florio had also studied in Italian translations classical authors such as Tacitus, Cicero, Plato, Plutarch, Ovid, Pliny.
-Besides this wide reading in all subjects a close acquaintance with purely literary masterpieces is demanded of a lexicographer.
+In his search for words, Florio had also studied in Italian translations classical authors such as Tacitus, Cicero, Plato, Plutarch, Ovid, and Pliny.
+Besides this wide reading in all subjects, a close acquaintance with purely literary masterpieces is demanded of a lexicographer.
 The list shows that Dante had been studied with the aid of four commentators, Vellutello, Daniello, Boccaccio and Landino.
-Florio must have possessed a detailed knowledge of Dante, which was unusual at the period.
+Florio must have possessed a detailed knowledge of Dante, which was unusual for the period.